leafac/obs-cli/README.md

   -h, --help                 display help for command
 ```

 obs-cli is a thin wrapper around [obs-websocket-js](https://github.com/haganbmj/obs-websocket-js), which in turn is a wrapper around [obs-websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/).
-Read those projects documentations to learn more about what you can do with obs-cli.
+Read the documentations for those projects to learn more about what you can do with obs-cli.
 In particular, [here’s the list of possible requests](https://github.com/Palakis/obs-websocket/blob/4.x-current/docs/generated/protocol.md).